-Gene cloning involves removing a gene of interest from an organism and inserting that gene into a vector DNA molecule (figure 12.2).
-The resulting recombinant DNA molecule is then introduced into a host for maintenance.
+As mentioned earlier, gene cloning involves removing a gene of interest from an organism and inserting that gene into a vector DNA molecule (figure 12.2).
+The resulting recombinant DNA molecule is then introduced into a host organism for maintenance.
 The host can be a bacterium such as Escherichia coli, the yeast Saccharomyces cerevisiae, or in some cases, a virus.

-From this point on, let us assume that we are interested in studying the β-globin gene isolated from the human genome.
-The overall goal of our gene cloning experiment is to insert the human β-globin gene into a vector DNA molecule.
+From this point on, let us assume that we are interested in studying the insulin gene isolated from the human genome.
+The overall goal of our gene cloning experiment is to insert the human insulin gene into a vector DNA molecule.
 In our scenario, the vector will function to:

-- Carry the β-globin gene (also called an insert) within a host cell.
-When the β-globin gene is inserted into a vector, it can be recognized and maintained by the host cell.
+- Carry the insulin gene (also called an insert or cloned gene).
+The insulin gene inserted into a vector can then be recognized and maintained by the host cell.

-- Copy the β-globin gene.
+- Copy the insulin gene.
 Vectors are capable of efficient DNA replication within the host cell, and host cells often contain many copies of the vector.
-Thus, if the β-globin gene is inserted in a vector, DNA replication of the vector will produce many copies of the β-globin gene will be present in each host cell.
+Thus, if the insulin gene is inserted in a vector, DNA replication of the vector will produce many copies of the insulin gene in each host cell.

 - An origin of replication.
-The origin allows the plasmid to be replicated efficiently within the bacterial host cell.
+The origin allows the plasmid to be replicated efficiently within the host cell.
 Some origins, such as OriC, allow replication of the plasmid within a particular host cell species (i.e., specifically the bacterium E. coli).
 Other origins allow efficient replication in different host species.
 The origin also determines the plasmid copy number.
-High copy number plasmids contain “strong” origins that allow frequent replication to produce 100 – 200 plasmid molecules per cell.
-Low copy number plasmids have less efficient origins, resulting in 1 – 2 plasmid molecules per cell.
+High copy number plasmids contain “strong” origins that allow frequent replication to produce hundreds of plasmid DNA molecules per cell.
+Low copy number plasmids have less efficient origins, resulting in relatively few plasmid molecules per cell.

 - Unique gene cloning sites.
-Gene cloning sites are DNA sequences that function as the insertion point for the insert DNA sequence (i.e., the human insulin gene).
+Gene cloning sites are plasmid DNA sequences that function as potential insertion points for the insert DNA sequence (i.e., the human insulin gene).

 - Selectable markers.
-Plasmids contain selectable marker genes that confer an antibiotic resistant phenotype to the host cell.
-Thus, by growing host cells in the presence of an antibiotic, the researcher can ensure that each host cell contains a plasmid.
+Plasmids contain selectable marker genes that confer an antibiotic resistant phenotype to the host bacterial cell.
+Thus, by growing host bacterial cells in the presence of an antibiotic, the researcher can ensure that the bacterial cells contain a plasmid.
 Common selectable marker genes include the ampR gene, which confers resistance to the antibiotic ampicillin, and the tetR gene, which confers resistance to the antibiotic tetracycline.
-In the case of the ampR gene, a host cell that is resistant to ampicillin contains the plasmid; a host cell that is sensitive to ampicillin does not contain the plasmid.
-Ampicillin resistant cells survive on agar plates that contain ampicillin; ampicillin sensitive cells die on agar plates containing ampicillin.
+In the case of the ampR gene, a bacterial cell that is resistant to ampicillin contains the plasmid; a bacterial cell that is sensitive to ampicillin does not contain the plasmid.
+Ampicillin resistant bacteria survive when grown on agar plates that contain ampicillin; ampicillin sensitive bacteria die when grown on agar plates containing ampicillin.

 - What is a vector?